‘Impossible to shut Russia behind iron curtain,’ says Kremlin

 In a conference call with reporters, Kremlin spokesperson Dmitry Peskov said that Russia’s assault on Ukraine would purge the country of “Nazis” and would “neutralise” Kiev’s military potential.

 “It’s simply impossible to cut off a country like Russia with an iron curtain,” he added.
-The Kremlin has said that they have taken measures to protect against market volatility.
+The Kremlin has said it has taken measures to protect against market volatility.

 His comments come after Vladimir Putin ordered an invasion of Ukraine, which the Russian president said was to “defend people who have been victims of abuse and genocide from the Kiev regime.”